MikeORed/random-tables-mcp/README.md

 - Unit tests: `test/unit/` - Test individual components in isolation
 - Integration tests: `test/integration/` - Test interactions between components
 - End-to-end tests: `test/e2e/` - Test the entire system

+## Contributing

+If you'd like to contribute to the MCP Random Tables project, please see the [Contributing Guide](./CONTRIBUTING.md) for more information.

 ## License